 Guide Dogs of America was founded over 70 years ago by Joseph Jones, Sr. with the help of the International Association of Machinists and Aerospace Workers

-Joseph Jones, Sr., shown in the picture to the left with his guide dog Lucy, was a retired member of the IAMAW.
+Joseph Jones, Sr., shown in the picture to the right with his guide dog Lucy, was a retired member of the IAMAW.

 When Mr. Jones became blind, he considered all his options and decided his mobility needs would best be met by using a guide dog.
 He applied to all the existing schools, but he was declined because of his “advanced age.”
 He was only 57 years old.

 Mr. Jones was a determined man and “no” was not a word in his vocabulary.
 He turned to the IAMAW for help, soliciting assistance from its Executive Council.
 The IAMAW Executive Council conducted extensive research, determined there was a growing need for guide dog services, and therefore endorsed the founding of International Guiding Eyes in 1948.
 The IAMAW continues to be a generous supporter of the school’s mission today.
 International Guiding Eyes was one of the first guide dog schools to be founded by a blind individual.
 It was also one of the first schools to adopt a policy of no upper age discrimination.